Retail Markets

 :Producers & Retailers/Buyers

-- Wholesale Local Food Guide: A farm to business trade directory for Western NC and the Southern Appalachian Mountains.
+- Wholesale Local Food Guide: A farm-to-business trade directory for Western NC and the Southern Appalachian Mountains.

 - NC Growing Together Project: NCGT is a multi-partner project led by the Center for Environmental Farming Systems.
 The goal of the project is to bring more locally-produced foods into mainstream markets, strengthening the economics of small to mid-size farm and fishing operations and their communities.
 The website provides research and resources for producers as well as retail and food service buyers.